BiggestLittleFC/biggestlittlefc.github.io/events/pool-party.md

 - Saturday: 8pm-midnight

 ## DJ schedule
 DJ schedule posting soon.
-To be curteous to people trying to sleep, the sound system will be turned down at 10pm.
+To be curteous to people trying to sleep in rooms that face the pool, the sound system will be turned down at 10pm.

 </div>
 </div>